 Mood Swings - How To Handle Your Emotions

 One of the great obstacles to self development is the very trivial and constant mood swings that we experience in our everyday lives.
-It’s this ever present changeableness in ourselves in the form of feelings that just come and go.
+It’s this ever present changeableness in ourselves in the form of of emotions and feelings that just come and go.
 They alter our whole attitude towards things and to be honest, they wield an enormous power over us.
-You might wonder, why are moods such an obstacle in our lives and what are they in the first place?
+You might wonder, why are moods such an obstacle in your life and how can you handle your emotions and mood swings in the first place?
 Let me explain.

 Moods are chiefly emotional temperaments.
 They can be intellectual too, e.g. when we get lazy and our mind feels dim, but moods are almost entirely an emotional phenomenon.
 Everyone knows that.
 You wake up, feel energised and motivated, and in the next moment something at work happens and now you’re stressed or angered.
 Or maybe you relax and zone out while a vague feeling of anxiety overcomes you and stays with you for quite a while.

-So how can you do that?
 How can you become independent of the eternal mood swings?
-First, it needs to be said that you cannot be free from experiencing moods.
-They are part of reality, so you will always have your good and bad days, in the same way as day and night come and go, the seasons of the year come and go.
+First, it needs to be said that you cannot be totally free from experiencing moods.
+They are part of reality, so you will always have your good and bad days, in the same way as day and night come and go, as the seasons of the year come and go.
 The change will come, I guarantee you that.
-However, you can decide how you want to react in response to your moods and emotions.
-And there’s definitely a few things you can do.
+However, you can decide how you want to react on the inside in response to your moods and emotions.
+And there’s definitely a path you can walk.

 Now, what do you do about moods which are purely emotional in their nature, moods that just come and go from within your consciousness?
 They seem to emerge out of nowhere and disappear as quickly.
 It can be anything: joy, irritation, anger, depression, bad mood, whatever.
 What should you do when this happens?